antor44/livestream_video/README.md

 ```
 mv livestream_video/* ~/whisper.cpp
 ```
-playlist4whisper.py, livestream_video.sh, and the default playlist_xxx.m3u files must be located in the same directory as whisper-cpp.
+playlist4whisper.py, livestream_video.sh, and the default playlist_xxx.m3u files must be located in the same directory as whisper.cpp.

 This program depends on other Linux programs and their libraries, such as Python, whisper.cpp and mpv.
 For example, Ubuntu Linux users can install the following packages:
 ```